jhcheung/slay-the-spire-api/README.md

 Images and gametext from Slay The Spire

-Scraped using ModTheSpire, BaseMod, and STS Exporter
+Game data extracted using ModTheSpire, BaseMod, and STS Exporter

 https://github.com/kiooeht/ModTheSpire